 Christmas Tree Ornaments

-Jennifer, over at Music Educator Resources, posted a video earlier this month on how to make a sheet music ornament.
-It looked like the perfect craft activity to do right before group lesson snack time.
+Jennifer, over at Music Educator Resources, posted a video on how to make a sheet music ornament.
+It looked like the perfect craft activity to do right before a Christmas group lesson snack time.
 Look how cute they turn out!
 (The one on the right side is the size my students will be making in group lesson.)

 I highly recommend watching the video to see exactly how to make the sheet music ornament!
 Perhaps it will be just the right activity to do with your students this upcoming week.